EN

-A professional employer organization (PEO) enables small to mid-sized businesses to provide their employees with access to better, more affordable benefits and streamline a lot of administrative HR functions—like payroll services, benefits, compliance, and workers’ compensation.
+A professional employer organization (PEO) enables small to mid-sized businesses to streamline a lot of administrative HR functions—like payroll services, benefits, compliance, and workers’ compensation, and to provide their employees with access to better, more affordable benefits.

 The longer definition